NitinKalburgi/Python-projects/README.md

-# Python-projects
+# Python-projects for beginners
-Python basic projects implementations using conditional statements and loops, with the help for some basic libraries..
+Python basic projects implementations using conditional statements and loops, with the help for some basic libraries...